Suspect in shootings at Half Moon Bay farms was employee

 People are also reading…

-“All of the evidence we have right now points to a workplace violence incident,” said Allen said.
-Five men and two women were killed.
+“All of the evidence we have right now points to a workplace violence incident,” Allen said.
+The dead were five men and two women.
 The eighth gunshot victim, a man, remained in the hospital.
 Some were Asian and others were Hispanic, and some were migrant workers.

 But it would not have been Zhao's first fit of workplace rage, the San Francisco Chronicle reported Tuesday.
 In 2013 Zhao was accused of threatening to split a coworker’s head open with a knife and separately tried to suffocate the man with a pillow, the Chronicle reported, based on court documents.

-The two were roommates and coworkers at a restaurant at the time, and the man identified as Jingjiu Wang filed a temporary restraining order against Zhao, which was granted and is no longer in effect.
+The two were roommates and worked at a restaurant at the time, and the man, identified as Jingjiu Wang, filed a temporary restraining order against Zhao, which was granted and is no longer in effect.
 Wang could not be immediately reached.

-The owner of Mountain Mushroom Firm, where Zhao allegedly killed four and injured a fifth person on Monday, could not immediately be reached.
+The owner of Mountain Mushroom Farm, where Zhao allegedly killed four and injured a fifth person, could not immediately be reached.

 After the first incident, Zhao allegedly killed three others at nearby Concord Farms.
 Owner Aaron Tung said in a statement that the facility was waiting for more information before it could comment.
 He said the farm was a family-owned operation for 37 years, and he thanked the community for its support.

-Earlier this month, the area was hit by heavy rain storms that caused flooding and damage to the community, temporarily preventing farm workers from earning income, said Half Moon Bay Vice Mayor Joaquin Jiminez.
+Earlier this month the area was hit by heavy rainstorms that caused flooding and damage, temporarily preventing farmworkers from earning, Half Moon Bay Vice Mayor Joaquin Jimenez said.
 Several farmworkers and their families lived at the Mountain Mushroom Farm in mobile homes and had been relocated to hotels and offered mental health and other support after the shootings.
-He said the farm employs 20 to 30 Chinese and Latino workers, some of them undocumented.
+He said the farm employs 20 to 30 Chinese and Latino workers, some of them in the country without legal permission.

 “There’s a lot of fear.
 We have to understand, a lot of our farmworker community is also undocumented, so there’s also the fear of that, of their legal status.
-So, for them to come forward to ask for help is going to be very difficult,” said Jimenez, who is also the farmworker program director for ALAS, a Latino community advocacy group in Half Moon Bay.
+So for them to come forward to ask for help is going to be very difficult,” said Jimenez, who is also the farmworker program director for ALAS, a Latino community advocacy group in the city.

-Thousands of farmworkers work in the broader San Mateo County, an area known for mostly growing flowers, peas, brussel sprouts and fava beans.
+Thousands of farmworkers work in the broader San Mateo County, an area known for growing mostly flowers, peas, Brussels sprouts and fava beans.
 There are a few small mushroom growers in the area, said BJ Burns, president of the San Mateo County Farm Bureau.

 “We don’t need this kind of stuff in agriculture,” he said of the shooting.